junxit/us-congress-bills-110/metadata.md

 - House — Education and the Workforce Committee

+## Recorded votes (1)

+- 2007-05-01 — [House 110-1-272](votes/house-110-1-0272.md) — On Motion to Suspend the Rules and Agree — **Passed** (415–0)

 ## Actions

 - 2007-04-16 — Introduced in House
 - 2007-04-16 — Introduced in House
 - 2007-04-16 — Referred to the House Committee on Education and Labor.
+- 2007-05-01 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-05-01 — Considered as unfinished business. (consideration: CR H4259)
+- 2007-05-01 — Considered under suspension of the rules. (consideration: CR H4228-4230)
+- 2007-05-01 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+298.
+- 2007-05-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-05-01 — Mrs. McCarthy (NY) moved to suspend the rules and agree to the resolution.
+- 2007-05-01 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 415 - 0, 4 Present (Roll no. 272). (text: CR H4228-4229)
+- 2007-05-01 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 415 - 0, 4 Present (Roll no. 272).(text: CR H4228-4229)